rgalg/up-distcomp-inventory/README.md

 ## Service Discovery Configuration

-Services can be configured with environment variables:
+Services can be configured with environment variables specified in the docker-compose.yml file:

 - `CONSUL_HOST`: Consul server hostname (default: localhost)
 - `SERVICE_NAME`: Name to register in Consul